clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \askstar Can you think of an example of an absolute universal in a non-cultural phenomenon?
 \end{itemize}

 As \cite{Savage2015} point out, another issue that's particular to the identification of *statistical* universals, is the fact that different cultures have different degrees of historical relatedness.
 This is an issue for statistical analysis, because the occurrence of features in different cultures cannot be treated as independent.
 To overcome this, Savage et al. treat the different recordings as the products of *cultural* evolution and resort to special kind of statistical analysis that models the *evolutionary dynamics*.
 This analysis can be used to predict what the expected distribution of features would be if the evolution had been running for a long time.
-In this lab, we'll go study this analysis in more detail.
+In this lab, we'll go study this analysis in more detail, and apply a simpler version of the analysis to a single feature in the GEWM.

 # Finding musical universals